Hypnotherapy Newcastle, Sunderland, Gateshead, Durham and North Shields. Get help with smoking cessation, weight loss, stress and anxiety today.

-1890s – In 1892 a team of doctors were commissioned by the (BMA) British Medical Association to evaluate the effects of hypnotherapy.
+Hypnosis 1890s – In 1892 a team of doctors was commissioned by the (BMA) British Medical Association to evaluate the effects of hypnotherapy.
 After the evaluation was completed the committee came back with a report that they were more than satisfied with the genuineness of the hypnotic state.

-The committee was of the opinion that hypnosis was very effective at alleviating many ailments like problems sleeping (insomnia), overcoming anxiety disorders and pain relief.
-If you suffer from any kind of physical, emotional or psychological problem, rest assured that hypnosis at Quays Clinic does work.
+The committee thought that hypnosis was very effective at alleviating many ailments like problems sleeping (insomnia), overcoming anxiety disorders, and pain relief.
+If you suffer from any kind of physical, emotional, or psychological problem, rest assured that hypnosis at Quays Clinic does work.

 The report stated that hypnotism should be considered for use in medical practice.
-The committee also commented on how self-hypnosis was a very valuable tool which could be used for psycho-somatic disorders.
-Hypnosis had proved very useful in the removal of the symptoms of unwanted habits, behaviors and emotions.
+The committee also commented on how self-hypnosis was a very valuable tool that could be used for psychosomatic disorders.
+Hypnosis had proved very useful in the removal of the symptoms of unwanted habits, behaviors, and emotions.

 In the same addition of the journal they published that they had discovered an abundance of evidence from the last 100 years that hypnotism works.

 In 1958 The (AMA) American Medical Association produced a more comprehensive report which not only endorsed the BMA report from 1955 but stated that they had concluded that hypnosis has a recognized place in the medical profession recognizing the effectiveness of hypnosis in treating illness when used by professional dentists and medical professionals.

 Hypnotherapy was also recognized by the AMA who rendered hypnotherapy as an orthodox treatment.

 The 1990s In 1955 in the United States of America the National Institute for Health put together an official statement which concluded that hypnosis was very effective in helping patients with overcoming chronic pain for cancer sufferers as well as other conditions such as tension, headaches, jaw pain and (IBS) irritable bowel syndrome.